 Improving Outcomes and Efficiency

-A pillar of the medical home is an enhanced focus on listening to the voice of the patient and providing tools that improve patient care.
-The care team uses data obtained from quality scores and feedback from patient experience surveys to improve the care you receive.
-In addition, they are dedicated to providing cost effective care (i.e. prescribing generic medications).
+A major aspect of the medical home model is ensuring an enhanced focus on listening to the voice of the patient and providing tools that improve patient care.
+The care team uses data obtained from quality scores and feedback from patient experience surveys to improve the care we provide.